MArhamAA1422/react-tutorial-ssd/basics.md

 - `response.json()` is also asynchronous
 - `/api` these URL paths are for interacting with the backend
 - <StrictMode> runs code twice (two output in useEffect)
+- backend does most of the necessary calculations

 ## axios
 - npm package